rreece/rreece.github.io/outline-of-philosophy/physics.md

     -   chaos
 -   [Universality](https://en.wikipedia.org/wiki/Universality_(dynamical_systems))
 -   Thermodynamics, statistical mechanics, renormalization.
+-   Simon, H.A.
+(1962).
+The architecture of complexity. *Proceedings of the American Philosophical Society*, 106, 467--482. [^Simon1962]
 -   Anderson, P.W.
 (1972).
 More is different. [^Anderson1972]
 -   Gell-Mann, M. (1988).
 [Simplicity and complexity in the description of nature](https://calteches.library.caltech.edu/53/2/Mann.pdf). [^GellMann1988]
 -   Bedau, M.A.
 (1997).
 Weak emergence. [^Bedau1997]